puppetlabs/pdksync/README.md

 The gem takes in a file, `managed_modules.yml`, stored within the gem that lists all the repositories that need to be updated.
 It then clones them, one after another, so that a local copy exists.
 The update command is ran against this local copy, with the subsequent changes being added into a commit on a unique branch.
 It is then pushed back to the remote master — where the local copy was originally cloned.
 The commit is merged to the master via a pull request, causing the gem to begin to clone the next repository.

 By default, pdksync will supply a label to a PR (default is 'maintenance').
 This can be changed by opening `lib/pdksync/constants.rb` and modifying the `PDKSYNC_LABEL` constant.
 You must ensure that the label selected exists on the modules that you are applying pdksync to.
 Should you wish to disable this feature, simply change `PDKSYNC_LABEL` to an empty string i.e. ''.
+Similarly, when supplying a label using the `git:push_and_create_pr` rake task, the label must exist on each of the managed modules to run successfully.

 The following rake tasks are available with pdksync:
 - `git:clone_managed_modules` Clone managed modules.